lgarbayo/lgarbayo/README.md

 -->

 #  About Me
 👋 Hi!
 I'm Luis Garbayo, a computer engineering student based in Ourense, Spain.
 I studied mathematics for two years before transitioning to my current field.
 I am passionate about **Artificial Intelligence** and developing innovative **technical solutions**.
 I focus on leveraging modern web technologies combined with cloud platforms and AI to build scalable, intelligent, and user-friendly applications.
-Always eager to learn and create impactful projects that solve real-world problems.
+Driven by continuous learning and building solutions for real-world challenges. **I don’t just aim for impact; I am already delivering it through my ongoing projects**.
 You can find more information about me below in the link to my website ヅ

 ## Experience
 - During the last four months of 2025, I worked as a web development intern at **DataSpartan**, building and contributing to the creation of innovative web solutions.